TOILmodular/EurorackWavetableVCO/README.md

 I built the module mainly by utilizing the example schematics in the documentation for the chip.
 It contains a main and a sub oscillator output with 16 and 8 different waveforms, respectively.
 Most of the controls can be voltage controlled.

-There is a [YouTube video](https://www.youtube.com/watch?v=ECpdo4HfqLg) available, showing the built and sound demonstrations of the module.
+There is a [YouTube video](https://www.youtube.com/watch?v=ECpdo4HfqLg) available, showing the build and sound demonstrations of the module.

 ## Module Build and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and the Gerber files for the PCB.